yuki04160/NLP-TBBT-Episode-Plot-Descriptions/README.md

    - Correlation of frequent terms plot
    - Word Association
      - I used the names of the male characters to view their relationship with female characters using findAssocs function.
-   - N-gram Analysis
+   - N-gram Analysis (Bi-gram/ 2-gram analysis)
-     - I performed bi-gram (2-gram) analysis.
      - Bar cahrt of top 15 frequent Bi-grams
      - Bi-grams association
    - Clustering
      - I conducted hierarchical clustering.
    - Text analysis by Season